Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-06-29

 Make working on your SEO easy as ABC!
 Yoast SEO 16.6 introduces SEO workouts to help your site keep fit.
 In this first SEO workout we’ll help you improve your internal linking based on the cornerstone approach.
 This SEO workflow will make this crucial process insightful for you and improve your SEO fitness!
-Read more about what’s new in Yoast SEO 16.6 in [https://yoa.st/release-16-6](our release post)!
+Read more about what’s new in Yoast SEO 16.6 in [our release post](https://yoa.st/release-16-6)!

 #### Enhancements